dmassant/dotfiles/README.md

 # dotfiles
 All my dotfiles

-This is where I store the setting I used for my terminal.
+This is where I store the settings I use for my terminal.

 To apply them...